 I thought I was doing everything right.
 Then…

 Every potential deal fell through.
 We got outbid by crazy amounts on every deal we made offers on.

 By the end of March, I was almost ready to give up.
 It had only been 4 or 5 months since I started.

 I spent months of time, hundreds of hours, and had nothing to show for it.

 During this time I had passed over several potential small multifamily deals – my bread and butter.
 I knew I could have easily made a good sum of money on any one of those deals and I had a lot of cash sitting on the sidelines.

 I started to get anxious and thought perhaps my time was better spent doing what I know.

-Then, By April 21st Mark was talking me off the ledge.
+Then, By April 21st someone I consider a mentor was talking me off the ledge.

 The deal….Personally, I think there are better deals.
 While it is taking a long time for you to actually get a deal, I think this particular deal will be very tough…

 He wrote later that day: